rzfeeser/atpb_minecraft/README.md

   - Improve my ability to control Git & GitHub
   - Continue to practice Linux system admin skills

-As such, it is likely that this repository will be riddled with errors, and often times not operate, but as I grow, I welcome the input and assistance of others!
+It is likely that this repository will be riddled with errors for the near future.
+However, I certainly welcome the input and assistance of others to improve the overall best-practices and functionality.